Satisfactory Academic Progress Policy

 Students who have a grade change after the initial evaluation may also appeal for a new evaluation.
 Students who successfully appeal will be allowed to continue enrollment under their current status as deemed by the SAP guidelines.

-Students who fail to meet standards and are being placed on warning, probation, or suspension prior to the start of the next semester will be notified via email and a letter in the U.S. mail sent to the student’s home address by the Registrar.
-Included with the notification of suspension will be an Appeal From as well as the date the appeal must be returned.
+Students who fail to meet standards and are being placed on warning, probation, or suspension prior to the start of the next semester will be notified via email sent to their Ridgewater email address and their personal email address if one was provided.
+Included with the notification of suspension will be instructions for an appeal, a link to the appeal form, and the deadline the appeal must be submitted.

 Students who have been suspended and wish to return to college (or who are currently suspended from any other Minnesota State institution) and who feel as though they have mitigated their extenuating circumstances shall follow the appeals process described above.